Improving your English

 If you are interested in studying internationally in an English-speaking country, you will most likely be required to meet a minimum level of proficiency in the English language.
 And because it is spoken so widely across the world, speaking English can help you communicate even in non-English-speaking countries.

 There are programs out there to help you improve your English for your academic career, focusing on listening, reading, writing and speaking.
 Many of these programs can also prepare you for the TOEFL exam so that you'll be ready.
 Other programs take it one step further and help you achieve your academic goals while you learn English.
-Take The New School, which not only offers English learning, but combines it with a music program or they have a pre-enrollment program for those interested in pursuing art and design.
+Take Full Sail University, which not only offers English learning, but combines it with a music program or they have a pre-enrollment program for those interested in pursuing art and design.
 There are many types of English programs out there, so be sure to do the research to find the one that best aligns with your academic needs.

 Learning English for Medicine